bhumukul-raj/ollama-ai-assistant-project/docs/user-guide/getting-started.md

 - "Can you explain principal component analysis?"
 - "Write a function to calculate Fibonacci numbers in Python."

-## Analyzing Code
+## Analyzing and Improving Code

+You can use the Chat interface to analyze and improve your code:

-The Analyze mode helps you understand the code in your notebook:
+1. Copy the code from your notebook cell.

-1. Switch to the "Analyze" tab.
-2. Select a code cell in your notebook.
-3. Click the "Analyze" button.
+2. Paste it into the chat with a prompt like "Explain this code" or "Improve this code".
-4. The AI will explain what the code does, potential issues, and suggestions.
+3. The AI will analyze the code and provide explanations or suggestions for improvement.

-## Improving Code

-The Improve mode suggests improvements for your code:

-1. Switch to the "Improve" tab.
-2. Select a code cell in your notebook.
-3. Click the "Improve" button.
-4. The AI will suggest optimizations, better practices, or alternative approaches.
+Example prompts:
+- "What does this code do? [paste code]"
+- "Can you optimize this function? [paste code]"
+- "Explain this algorithm: [paste code]"
+- "Add error handling to this code: [paste code]"

 ## Managing Conversations